NATURE AND CULTURE

 Picos de Europa National Park offers its visitors a guided-routes service taken by guides/interpreters (free of charge).

-A maximum of 20 people per guide is allowed on each route.
-There might be one or two guides for the routes, so 20 or 40 places per day might be available.
+A maximum of 15 people per guide is allowed on each route.
+There might be one or two guides for the routes.

 For other organised groups, and outside the summer season, there is a service of guided visits to the visitor centres in the Asturian, Cantabrian, and Leonese sides of the National Park.
 For information, see contact phone numbers.